chadgeary/nifi/zookeepers/README.md

   - .service is a systemd unit to call the script (.yml)
   - .timer spawns the service every minute with a randomized 30 second delay

+- cli.properties
+  - Configuration file for NiFi CLI tool - used to talk with the NiFi cluster securely.

 # NiFi
 - authorizers.xml
   - The initial admin identity and zookeeper nodes defined for NiFi